zaps166/QMPlay2/README.md

 VDPAU and VA-API has its own deinterlacing filters.
 These settings are mixed together with "FFmpeg" module settings.

+H.264 lossless movies (CRF 0 or QP 0) are not properly decoded.

 ##Deinterlacing

 Video interlacing is automatically detected by QMPlay2.
 Go to "Settings->Video filters" for more options.